dominictarr/event-stream/readme.markdown

 ## parse

-Convienience function for parsing JSON chunks.
+Convenience function for parsing JSON chunks.
 For newline separated JSON, use with `es.split`

 ``` js